hanzoai/runtime/libs/computer-use/README.md

 # ComputerUse - Process Management for VNC Desktop Environment

-This package provides a Computer Use plugin used by the Daytona Daemon to allow agents to control VNC desktop environments.
+This package provides a Computer Use plugin used by the Runtime Daemon to allow agents to control VNC desktop environments.

 ## Overview